Training Methods of Multi-label Prediction Classifiers for Hyperspectral Remote Sensing Images: Results

 \subsection{Single-Label Classification: Performance Across Training Schemes}

-This experiment examines the classification performance of our network under the three training schemes using single labeled patches.
-We sampled those patches under the single-label sampling approach described in Section ~\ref{subsec:dataset}.
+This experiment examines the classification performance of our network under the three training schemes using single labelled patches.
+We sampled those patches under the single-label sampling approach described in Section \ref{subsec:dataset}.
 To this end, we implemented several changes to adapt the three schemes to the new type of labels.

 First, we adjusted the output layer of the classifier to reflect the number of classes after ignoring the background class.
 Second, we tuned a new set of hyperparameters for each method and under each dataset.
 Third, we adjusted the loss function to fit the new task of single-label multi-class classification.
-For such a task, the Cross-Entropy Loss Function applies, (Equation ~\ref{eq:crossentropy}).
+For such a task, the Cross-Entropy Loss function applies, (Equation~\ref{eq:crossentropy}).

-Where \textit{n} is the input, \textit{y} is the target, \textit{c} is the number of classes.
+Where $l$ is the loss value computed for a given input instance $n$. $C$ is the total number of classes in the multi-class classification problem. \textit{c} is the index of a specific class that ranges from $1$ to $C$. \( y_{n,c} \) represents the true label for class $c$ for the $n^{\text{th}}$ instance. \( p_{n,c} \) represents the predicted probability that the $n^{\text{th}}$ instance belongs to class $c$.
+It is obtained from the output generated by the model, typically via a softmax function, ensuring the probabilities sum to $1$ across all classes.
 Finally, for evaluation, we adopted the single-label multi-class accuracy metric calculated as the proportion of all correct predictions to the total number of data instances tested.

-Under this experiment, we also applied the weight regularization L2-norm to the classifier loss in all three schemes.
-Accordingly, the loss function of the classifier, as shown in Equation ~\ref{eq:l2-loss} became a new loss function.
+Under this experiment, we also applied the weight regularisation L2-norm to the classifier loss in all three schemes.
+Accordingly, the loss function of the classifier, as shown in Equation~\ref{eq:crossentropy}, becomes new loss function as presented in Equation~\ref{eq:l2-loss}.

-\textbf{Results:} Table ~\ref{tab:acc-single} presents the accuracy obtained across the different schemes per each dataset.
+\textbf{Results:} Table~\ref{tab:acc-single} presents the accuracy obtained across the different schemes per each dataset.
 The \textit{Joint} scheme achieved the highest accuracy of $94.65\%$ and $93.35\%$ on the testing sets from PaviaU and Salinas, respectively.
 It was followed by the \textit{Iterative} scheme on both datasets.
 Similar to the multi-label classification task, the \textit{Cascade} scheme came third with $87.73\%$ and $90.34\%$, respectively.